Get the newsletter.

 dish of tender red wine braised beef short ribs with noodles and salad

 OK, technically, this baked sticky bun French toast recipe is not classic French.
-But it has the word “French” in it, and tastes so, so good that it deserves a place at your breakfast table as soon as possible.
+But it is made with buttery brioche or challah and has the word “French” in it.
+It tastes so good that it deserves a place at your Bastille Day breakfast table as soon as possible.

 sticky bun french toast casserole with pecan caramel topping